Audelo03/GORA/ROUTING_GUIDE.md

-# ITSADATA Routing System - Complete Guide
+# GORA Routing System - Complete Guide

 ## Overview
 The application now uses a modern MVC routing system with a single entry point (`index.php`) and clean URLs.
 All requests are routed through the main router, providing better security, maintainability, and user experience.